LuCeHe/lucehe.github.io/_posts/2021-10-8-howtowrite.md

 usually relevant.
 Order of presentation is the most difficult part and most important: before you start writing, think on the flow of the ideas, practice it with your workmates, after lunch try a different order.
 Explain the way you wished you got there, the quickest and clearest.
+That's a cool way to put it.